gregjan/durastream/README.md

 Then add this line, after the default_config line:

     app.config.from_object('durastream_config')

+Note that adding a using "from_object" method above may require adding the folder to the python path, as follows:

+    import sys
+    sys.path.insert(0,'/etc/durastream')

 ## Access Controls for Spaces
 All of the streams can be either public or secured on the space level.
 Secure spaces